 - Preheat the oven to 170C/340F.

-- Add the eggs and blend again.
+- Add the eggs along with the sugar-zest mixture and blend again.
 Scrape the sides down and blend again for 30 seconds.
 The batter will be relatively wet, this is normal.

-- Bake for 60 minutes and allow to cool completely in the pan before adding the glaze and serving.
+- Bake for 60-80 minutes - check at the 45 minute mark and cover with aluminium foil if the top of the cake is browning too much.
+The cake is ready when a toothpick/cake tester comes out clean.
+Allow to cool completely in the pan before adding the glaze and serving.
 If using a cheesecake pan, I recommend removing the cake carefully by running a butter knife around the edge of the pan and carefully tipping the cake out (put a plate on top and flip it out) without releasing the latch on the cake pan.
-If making the cake the day before serving, store in the fridge and then bring to room temperature for a couple of hours before adding the glaze/icing.
+If making the cake the day before serving, store at room temperature in an airtight container or in the fridge if the weather is hot.
+Bring to room temperature for a couple of hours before adding the glaze/icing.

 Create the glaze and decorations